U.S. Marshals Museum Statue

 Front door of Miss Laura's

 For a truly unique slice of history, plan a visit to Miss Laura’s Brothel Museum.
-As the only former bordello listed on the National Register of Historic Places, this well-preserved establishment gives visitors a glimpse at the town’s past as a bustling frontier city.
-Built in 1903, the house was once a lively part of the city's red-light district.
+As a former bordello listed on the National Register of Historic Places, this well-preserved establishment gives visitors a glimpse at the town’s past as a bustling frontier city.
+Built in 1898, the house was once a lively part of the city's red-light district.
 Today, the museum offers guided tours that share fascinating stories of Miss Laura and the women who worked there, providing an authentic look into a lesser-discussed aspect of Old West history.

 Fort Smith National Historic Site